Granville Island | One Of The Best Things To Do In Vancouver, Canada

 BC made sake at Artisan Sake Market in Granville Island’s Railspur Alley

-Sea Cucumber at South China Seas Trading Company
+Sea Asparagus at South China Seas Trading Company

 Lunch of Haida Gwaii caught halibut fish and chips at Dockside